 Once you have confirmed holiday dates and availability with us either fill in the booking form below, or you can download Winter or Summer booking forms and post them to us.

-To pay your deposit we can either provide BACS bank account details or you can send a cheque payable to "Ian Pendry" to Altitude Adventure Ltd, 2 Devonshire Court, St. Elphin's Park, Darley Dale, Matlock, DE4 2RP
+Deposit payment can be made by either BACS, (please ask for our bank account details) by credit card using the secure 'Payment' page, or you can send a cheque payable to "Ian Pendry" to Altitude Adventure Ltd, 2 Devonshire Court, St. Elphin's Park, Darley Dale, Matlock, DE4 2RP

 The Tet Valley, in the Pyrénées-Orientales region of southern France, has the feel of a place lost in time.
 Scattered with abandoned villages and ancient forts, it's as if humans have progressively given up on these harsh mountains over the centuries.
 Many of the settlements that remain are perched high on steep mountainsides where they were originally positioned to defend against foreign invaders.
 Although the villages now have road access – the scariest cliff-edge roads you’ll ever drive on — historically they were only accessible via a network of packhorse trails.
 Last year, on a trip to Punta Ala in Italy (MBUK 306), we discovered that these routes make great mountain bike trails.
 This is because they follow the path of least resistance – not too steep, not too flat and, importantly for a flowing trail, not too tight in the corners.
 They’re also filled with natural berms and rock gardens thanks to centuries of erosion.
 Nine years ago Ian Pendry and his wife Angela stumbled across this forgotten Pyreneen valley and came to a similar conclusion.